 I studied BA Archaeology at the University of Bristol.
-I decided that I needed find my own path alongside my studies in my second year, otherwise I was going to get lost in the herd, so I organized my own fieldwork placement in the Near East and have not looked back.
+I decided that I needed find my own path alongside my studies in my second year, otherwise I was going to get lost in the herd, so I organized my own fieldwork placement in Southwest Asis and have not looked back.

-I pursued Near Eastern Archaeology for Masters and PhD at the University of Liverpool, working with material culture and isotope analysis to answer zooarchaeological questions, an interdisciplinary approach that has become a feature of my research.
+I studied the archaeology of Southwest Asia for Masters and PhD at the University of Liverpool, working with material culture and isotope analysis to answer zooarchaeological questions, an interdisciplinary approach that has become a feature of my research.
 After graduation I took on several post-doctoral research projects at the Universities of Cambridge, Exeter and Nottingham.
 I have been at the University of Nottingham since 2012.

-I work with animal remains, stone tools and beads to understand more about the past.
+I work with animal remains and stone tools beads to understand more about the past.
 I am a zooarchaeologist with expertise in isotope geochemistry and lithic analysis.
-In particular, my work is focussed on the Epi-Palaeolithic - Iron Age of the Near East.
+In particular, my work is focussed on the Epi-Palaeolithic - Iron Age of the Southwest Asia.

 The human-(non-human)animal-landscape relationships that are central to my research are reflections of culture and identity in the past, together they offer a greater understanding of the structure,… read more